gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

       by having a function of the same name fxn(; param, param, param, defaultparam=1) information based on other things the user input, like if single precision, then morton encode to 32 bits.
 [x] currently, MakieExt redefines the record_video function stored in PkgExtensions.
 Will the extension continue to work if it exports record_video on its own?
+[] package extensions methods break upon trying to use them at all because something something Julia doesnt work.
+In my Dev environment, Iwant as little loaded as possible.
+Thus, the extensions, but I am tetsint in my dev environment, which means I don't get to use the extension functionality.
+I believe it would work better for a user situation, in which the Julia environment is not this package's source code. idk

 ### Version 0.00.4 - feature extensions